The 11th Legislative Yuan in Taiwan: Han Kuo-yu’s Return and the Impact of the 2024 Elections

 Taiwan’s Legislative Yuan held the election of the 11th Legislative Yuan yesterday (February 1), and the candidates for president and deputy president, Han Kuo-yu and Jiang Qichen, nominated by the opposition party China’s Kuomintang, were successfully elected.

-However, what the outside world is most concerned about is how former Kaohsiung Mayor Han Kuo-yu will return to Taiwan’s politics and win the position of President of the Legislative Yuan with the strong support of the Kuomintang.
+However, what the outside world is most concerned regarding is how former Kaohsiung Mayor Han Kuo-yu will return to Taiwan’s politics and win the position of President of the Legislative Yuan with the strong support of the Kuomintang.
 How will it affect the development of Taiwan’s political situation, and how will he deal with new President Lai Ching-te.
-More importantly, after Han Kuo-yu, who was seen as having a harmonious relationship with Beijing in the past, won the legislative seat, the future decisions of the KMT on cross-strait and even Taiwan defense policies will also be the focus.
+More importantly, following Han Kuo-yu, who was seen as having a harmonious relationship with Beijing in the past, won the legislative seat, the future decisions of the KMT on cross-strait and even Taiwan defense policies will also be the focus.

 Yasuhiro Matsuda, a professor at the University of Tokyo in Japan, commented to the Taiwanese media “Today” that in the past when Chen Shui-bian of the Democratic Progressive Party was in power, the ruling party also had less than half of the seats in the Legislative Yuan, which was less than the opposition Kuomintang.
 With the Legislative Yuan divided between one party and one party, the Kuomintang and its allies boycotted or blocked dozens of Taiwan defense-related bills.
 In addition, unlike the United States, the president of Taiwan cannot use his veto power on bills passed by Congress.
 Therefore, Yasuhiro Matsuda believes that the fate of relevant military policies and arms purchase orders launched by the Lai Ching-te government in the future will matter to Taiwan’s defense security.